jasonso-01/E-Commerce-Fraudulent-Transaction-Prediction/README.md

 ![download](https://github.com/user-attachments/assets/558c07a3-9b07-474a-90a8-fd2bfe3ccd3f)

-The best parameters for the Logistic Regression model were found to be `{'C': 0.1, 'solver': 'liblinear'}`.
 Both the optimized Logistic Regression model and the Random Forest Classifier achieved an accuracy of approximately 95.22%.
-The most important features for predicting fraudulent transactions included `Transaction Amount`, `Account Age Days`, and `Shipping Address`.
+The most important features for predicting fraudulent transactions included `Transaction Amount`, `Account Age Days`.

 These results indicates that both optimized Logistic Regression and Random Forest models perform similarly well on this dataset.